When can a baby have a pillow?

-So what age can children start using a pillow?
-Most experts recommend that children/toddlers can safely start using pillows from the age of about 18 to 24 months, around the same age as they are ready to move from a cot into a toddler size bed.
+Babies should not use pillows.
+Most experts recommend that children and toddlers can safely start using pillows from the age of 18 to 24 months, around the same age as they are ready to move from a cot into a toddler size bed.

 The NHS advises ‘Don't use pillows or duvets with babies under the age of one, as they can suffocate if their face gets smothered.
 They won't be able to push the duvet away.’

 When can a baby have a pillow:

 - How do I know if my toddler needs a pillow?

 - 4 signs that your toddler is ready for a pillow

 - What size is a toddler pillow?

 - What kind of pillow suits a toddler?